Event Details

 Includes access to the House, Garden and Farmyard

-Discover rare books and materials in this very special deep dive in to Chatsworth’s archive of botanical treasures, followed by a special tour of the Chatsworth glasshouses.
+Discover rare books and materials in this deep dive into Chatsworth’s archive of botanical treasures, followed by a special tour of the Chatsworth Glasshouse.

 Accessibility